Leiden Institute of Physics

 Our two-year master’s programme in Physics offers training in cutting edge research in Physics.
 Students spend approximately 50% of the programme on research, as a member of one of our top-level international research groups.

-We offer five research specializations: Theoretical Physics, Quantum Matter and Optics, Biological and Soft Matter, Classical/Quantum information and Cosmology.
-These specializations place the emphasis on either experimental or theoretical physics, and train students to become independent researchers.
+We offer five research specializations that emphasize either experimental or theoretical physics, and train students to become independent researchers:

-An honors version (Casimir pre-PhD) of three of these specializations, namely Theoretical Physics, Quantum Matter and Optics and Biological and Soft Matter, can be joined from the 2nd semester on.
+An honors version (Casimir pre-PhD) of three of these specializations, namely Theoretical Physics, Quantum Matter and Optics and Biological and Soft Matter, can be joined from the 2nd semester onwards.

-A further three specializations (Business Studies, Science Communication and Society, Education) place Physics in a broader context and provide training for careers where a Physics background is an asset.
+A further three specializations (Science Based Business, Science Communication and Society, and Education) place physics in a broader context and provide training for careers where a physics background is an asset.
 Each specialization provides a combination of research independence and content proficiency that prepares successful professionals.